ROLE

 Mobile experience is integral - softwares will emphasize the ease of use on mobile.

-Using web traffic data, we identified where in the software Instant Payout would live.
+Using insights from web traffic data, I identified three places in the software where Instant Payout would live.

 Saves a lot of space.